Eric Bischoff

 Eric Aaron Bischoff (born May 27, 1955) is an American television producer, professional wrestling booker, promoter, and performer.
-Currently, he is the chief media officer for Real American Freestyle.
+He is the chief media officer for Real American Freestyle.
 He is best known for serving as Executive Producer and later Senior Vice President of World Championship Wrestling (WCW) and subsequently, the on-screen General Manager of WWE's Raw brand.
 Bischoff has also worked with Total Nonstop Action Wrestling (TNA) where he served as Executive Producer of TNA iMPACT!.
 He was inducted into the WWE Hall of Fame in 2021.

 With an amateur background in martial arts, Bischoff also sporadically performed as an in-ring competitor, becoming a one-time WCW Hardcore Champion, and headlining the 1998 Road Wild pay-per-view event, teaming with "Hollywood" Hulk Hogan against Diamond Dallas Page and Jay Leno.
 He wrote an autobiography titled Controversy Creates Cash, which was released in 2006 under WWE Books, and a second book, titled Grateful, which was released in 2022.

 Early life

-Bischoff was born on May 27, 1955, in Detroit, Michigan, and attended Dort Elementary School in suburban Roseville.
-In 1968, the family moved to Penn Hills, Pennsylvania.
+Eric Bischoff was born on May 27, 1955, in Detroit, Michigan, where he attended Dort Elementary School in suburban Roseville and grew up as a wrestling fan.
+Just before high school, his family relocated to Pittsburgh, Pennsylvania, where he began competing in amateur wrestling.
+Bischoff later moved to Minneapolis, Minnesota, for his senior year of high school, continuing his amateur wrestling career at Minnetonka High School until a knee injury ended his season.
 Bischoff is of German and Scottish descent.
 Before getting into professional wrestling, Bischoff had a number of occupations.
 He acted in a training video for bank employees regarding fair lending practices, owned a successful landscape construction company, worked as a veterinary assistant, competed as a professional kickboxer, and ran a butcher shop, where he sold meat via van delivery.
 Hulk Hogan would famously refer to this time in his life during his heel promo at the end of the 1996 WCW pay-per-view event Bash at the Beach in Daytona Beach, Florida, saying, "If it wasn't for Hulk Hogan, Eric Bischoff would still be selling meat from a truck in Minneapolis."